alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

     - Leave your headset plugged in while updates are downloaded
     - *Your headset may indicate that you can continue setup in the Meta Horizon phone app*
     - ⚠️ **Allow the headset to install all pending updates (*it may restart*) before proceeding** ⚠️
-    - ⚠️ **DO NOT continue setup in the Meta Horizon app as this will not allow paring with Meta-for-Work and ArborXR** ⚠️
+    - ⚠️ **DO NOT continue setup in the Meta Horizon app as this will not allow pairing with Meta-for-Work and ArborXR** ⚠️
 <div style="page-break-after: always;"></div>

 6. **Adding a hidden network to WiFi**
-    - *You may need assistance from your company IT department if you have a robust WiFi security program*
+    - *You may need assistance from your company's IT department if you have a robust WiFi security program*
-    - In the WiFi window scroll down to **"+ New Network >"**
+    - In the WiFi window, scroll down to **"+ New Network >"**
     - Click to add a new network
     - Click **"Advanced"**
     - Under **"Hidden Network"** change displayed value to **"Yes"**
-    - Generally the default values for the rest of the Advanced menu will be sufficient
+    - Generally, the default values for the rest of the Advanced menu will be sufficient
     - *If you continue to have issues connecting to a hidden WiFi network you may need to contact your company's IT department*
     - Click **"Confirm"**
     - If your WiFi network has a password, it most likely uses **WPA/WPA2-Personal** as the **"Security"** setting